fdbtristan/git-essential-training-5988161/gitStatusDemo.md

-Here is an extra line
+This is a new line